rhassan19996/MoviesApp/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 I didn't add cocoa class file in the first attempt and when I added the tableview function in the main viewController instead of moviesViewController.
 I solved it by adding a movieViewController class and moving my functions and variables over from viewController to movieViewController.
+There also some issues doenloading and install Pods